Merchant Mariner Credential: Old Passport Style MMC Format

 License information in the form of domestic and international endorsements begin on page 4 of the MMC and continue as many pages required to list competencies held by the mariner.
 Domestic (46 CFR 10) and International (STCW Convention) license information are printed on separate pages.
 When the mariner gains a new competency while holding an already valid MMC, the new competency is printed on a sticker which is placed on the next available blank page in the MMC, much like a visa in a passport.
 Thus new MMCs are only produced for original and renewals; raises in grade, removal or limitations, or addition of endorsements do not require a new credential.

 The mariner's reference number and the MMC's serial number are printed on the bottom of every page containing endorsement information and on all stickers issued to be added.
 The endorsement pages are overprinted with a transparent plastic 'watermark' with the words 'Merchant Mariner Credential' and the seal of the United States.

 MMC serial numbers are nine digits long, as required for a passport book, and padded with leading zeros.

-The MMC has a clear plastic holder for the mariner's TWIC card on the inside of the back cover.
+The MMC has a clear plastic holder for the mariner's Medical Certificate on the inside of the back cover.

 The MMC is considered a form of REAL ID and is therefore accepted as proof of identity by the TSA.